csc-training/high-level-gpu-programming/exercises/sycl/09-interoperability/Readme.md

 At the moment there is no unified interface to select automatically the needed library based on the device with which each queue is associated.
 Furthermore some libraries such as cu/hipBlas or cu/hipFFT require a gpu stream submit the work in an asynchronous way and integrate the call with previous ans subsenquent kernels.
 However in general a SYCL queue is not necesseraly associated with given stream.
 The SYCL standard defines the queue behaviour, but it is up to the `SYCL implementation` how that is mapped to the `cuda/hip stream`.

 ## Matrix-Matrix multiplication example
+Take the example of dense matrix-matrix multimplication.
+We saw the [memory optimization exercise](../04-matrix-matrix-mul/) how we can improve the performance.
+This direct programming is acceptable if the operation is only a very small percentage of the total computating time or if only a few cases (system sizes) are needed and optimization is done for those specific cases.

+For more general cases an optimized library is needed and it depends on the target hardware with wich the queue is associated.

+### Intel Hardware with oneMKL